bpesquet/pytorch-tutorial/pytorch_tutorial/convolutional_neural_network/README.md

 - the constructor (`__init__()` function) to define the model architecture;
 - the `forward()` function to implement the forward pass of input data through the model.

+This is all PyTorch needs to compute gradients thanks to its [autodifferentiation engine](../fundamentals/README.md#autodifferentiation).

 ### Model architecture